 What is VAST?

-We originally planned to have a couple VAST classes a year at each Jon-Don facility but soon realized that the on-location VAST class was the best option for many companies.
+We originally planned to have a couple VAST classes a year at each Jon-Don facility but soon realized that an on-location VAST class at their headquarters was the best option for many companies.
 (Some company owners aren’t too wild about sending their employees off to the big city to “party hearty” and then to “fit in” the VAST seminar if they are not too hung over!)

 You see, the challenge has always been that business owners and managers who attend SFS quickly grasp the concepts and can instantly see “what’s in it for them”.
 However, often times they have trouble getting this same ‘Value Added Service” message across to their employees.